semprunl/interview/weather.md

  1. Given that it is difficult to obtain real data from the weather balloon we would first like to be able to generate test data for use in simulation and testing.
-This tool should be able to generate at least 1 million lines of data for testing your tool.
-The tool should add every line into a RabbitMQ queue.
+This producer service should be able to generate at least 1 million lines of data for testing your consumer (next steps).
+The service should add every line into a RabbitMQ queue.

- 2. Produce statistics of the flight.
-The program should be able to display the current information in real time (reading from the queu):
+ 2. Create a consumer service which produces statistics of the flight.
+The program should be able to display the current information (at best in real time) (reading from the queue):

     - The minimum temperature.